Posted on 8 October 2019

 Instead, during the First World War, Quakers focused on humanitarian work and set up organisations such as the Friends War Victims Relief Service (FWVRS) and the Friends Ambulance Unit (FAU).
-Almost 1,500 conscientious objectors were recruited, not just Quakers, and Messer would have been one of them.
+Almost 1,500 Conscientious Objectors were recruited, not just Quakers, and Messer was one of them.

 The FWVRS was established in 1870, following the outbreak of the Franco-Prussian War and created the red & black Quaker Star as its symbol.
 From the beginning of the First World War until after the armistice, the FWVRS set up camps for refugees in Belgian and the Netherlands.
 The organisation also opened a hospital, a school for blind children, an orphanage and several rebuilding projects across Europe.

-The FAU was set up specifically for the First World War and would first go to Dunkirk in 1914 under the auspices of the British Red Cross Society.
+The FAU (panel 62 of the Quaker Tapestry) was set up specifically for the First World War and would first go to Dunkirk in 1914 under the auspices of the British Red Cross Society.
 The FAU carried out relief work in allied occupied Belgium and supported wounded men from the active French divisions in Champagne and Argonne regions.